 The bark is a smooth, beautiful dark reddish color.
 The bark is smooth and makes an excellent gripping surface.
 Its twisted, irregular shapes make it a habitat for reptiles, fish, and other aquatic life.
 It grows in abundance in areas where it is native.

 The carving chisel is, specifically, a flat-bladed carving tool.
 Carving chisels differ from ordinary woodworking chisels in that they are beveled on both sides of the blade instead of having a bevel and a flat back.

-The standard chisels have a cutting edge that is square to the sides, but chisels are also available with a skewed edge, which is particularly useful when cleaning out tight corners with little clearance.
+The standard chisels have a square cutting edge to the sides.
+Still, chisels are also available with a skewed edge, which is particularly useful when cleaning out tight corners with little clearance.

-The carving gouge varies degrees of blade curvature that produces all concave and convex shapes and surfaces.
+The carving gouge varies degrees of blade curvature that produce all concave and convex shapes and surfaces.
 The curvature is in number.
 The higher the number, the tighter the curve.
 A #2 sweep is flat, whereas a #9 is semicircular.
-Higher numbered gouges are good at cutting channels and deeper details.
+Higher-numbered gouges are good at cutting channels and deeper details.

 The versatile tool is for whittling, chip carving, letter carving, and detailing.
 It is available in different blade shapes, and each blade is for a specific purpose.
-That is why you have to choose a blade shape that matches your needs.
+That is why you must choose a blade shape matching your needs.

 The veiner has a tight U-shaped profile that adds fine details such as veins and stems on leaves.
 It also cuts deeper grooves.
 Veining tools are represented by sweep #11.